wolffles/OneMoreThing/README.md

 # Things to do:
-create the post routes for the profile
+create Front end for Dashboard to profiles.
+* userlogin
+  - action: to post
+  - display: user.posts
+  - action: show post
+  - action: edit profile